 There is no single definition of a personalized diet, but Michael Gibney, Professor Emeritus of Food and Health at University College Dublin, and his team explain that personalized nutrition is meant to “assist individuals in achieving a lasting dietary behavior change that is beneficial for health.”¹ Similarly, Jose Ordovas and his team define personal nutrition as “an approach that uses information on individual characteristics to develop targeted nutritional advice, products, or services.”²

-A customized diet can be tailored to each individual based on their genetics, age, gender, health status, current nutrient requirements, dietary habits, goals, lifestyle, physical activity, environment, personality, behaviors, and even geographical location.
+A customized diet can be tailored by a registered dietitian to each individual based on their genetics, age, gender, health status, current nutrient requirements, dietary habits, goals, lifestyle, physical activity, environment, personality, behaviors, and even geographical location.
 In other words, all of the things that make you uniquely you are taken into account to make a plan that best fits your needs.

 One of the foundational pieces of the personalized nutrition movement is nutrigenomics, the study of how our unique genetic makeup impacts our dietary needs and risk for certain health outcomes.³ Early studies explored the link between using personalized nutrition to create more effective genetic weight loss programs.⁴

 The initial results were promising.
 They demonstrated the potential to customize diets to individual needs to improve weight loss outcomes.
 However, we know that an individual’s health is more than just their genes—it includes numerous other factors that can also impact how they respond to weight loss efforts.

 Why is it so hard for some people to lose weight?

 At any given time, a majority of adults are on a new weight loss diet.
 However, data shows that 70 percent of Americans are still overweight or obese.
 If you have ever struggled with shedding unwanted pounds, it’s hard not to feel frustrated.